-When the system has calculated that engine oil life has been diminished, Change Engine Oil Soon or a warning code appears in the Driver Information Centre.
+When the system has calculated that engine oil life has diminished, a warning message appears in the Driver Information Centre.
 Have engine oil and filter changed by a workshop within one week or 300 miles (whichever occurs first).
-Driver Information Centre ♀ 118.
+Driver Information Centre \Rightarrow 118.

-Service information \$ 278.
+Service information \Rightarrow 284.